aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/_index.md

 ---

-The namespace is the core for nested namespaces and the most basic objects used for Aspose.Imaging processing.
+The module is the core for nested modules and the most basic objects used for Aspose.Imaging processing.

 ## **Classes**
 |**Class**|**Description**|